Elle King Gets Candid About Her Depression and PTSD in Lengthy Post: It Feels Like 'a Trip on LSD'

 The “Ex’s and Oh’s” singer revealed on Instagram Saturday that she has been struggling with post-traumatic stress disorder and depression.

-“I made a decision yesterday that was a really f— hard one,” she captioned a Boomerang video of herself wearing a shirt reading “BORN TO BE MILD.”
+“I made a decision yesterday that was a really f—ing hard one,” she captioned a Boomerang video of herself wearing a shirt reading “BORN TO BE MILD.”

 “I’m slowly learning that prolonging and putting off that inevitable and looming painful decision or choice … ONLY CREATES MORE PAIN,” she continued.
 “AND YOURE LITERALLY JUST SITTING IN IT.
 I made that hard choice yesterday, and for a while it felt like my life was over.